And look, we put together a montage of the media all Twitter about Senator Rubio's appearance here in an hour.

 I don't know what these numbers mean.

-Here's a story right up Snerdley's Alley.
+Here's a story right up Snerdley's alley.

 Twin Cities.

-University of Minnesota, I'm not kidding here, is set to hold an event this spring designed to help its female undergraduate students achieve more and greater orgasms.
+The University of Minnesota, University of Minnesota, I'm not kidding here, is set to hold an event this spring designed to help its female undergraduate students achieve more and greater orgasms.

-The uh university's official online description of the event entitled The Female Orgasm describes it as open to both male and female students.
+The university's official online description of the event entitled The Female Orgasm describes it as open to both male and female students.

-Orgasm aficionados and beginners of all genders are welcome to come learn about everything from multiple orgasms to the mysterious G spot.
+Orgasm aficionados, as it says here, orgasm aficionados and beginners of all genders are welcome to come learn about everything from multiple orgasms to the mysterious G-spot.

-Reads the description posted on the screws.
+Reads the description posted on the scrolls official events calendar.

-Whether you want to learn how to have your first orgasm, how to have better ones, or how to help your girlfriend Kate and Marshall cover it all.
+Whether you want to learn how to have your first orgasm, how to have better ones, or how to help your girlfriend, Kate and Marshall, cover it all.

 Are you coming?